botondkirei/ELib/README.md

-﻿# Energy Aware Modeling
+# Energy/Power/Area Aware Modeling (PEAAM)

-The effort to "digitize" as more analog components is a continous trend in IC design.
-Ie. a fully synthesizable frequency synthesizer could be a great leap, as the migration from one technology to another one of such a component would be carried out by an EDA software.
-Power Estimation Library (PElib), later Power and Aria Estimation Library (PAElib) consist of energy aware components that could be a great aid for power estimation in an early (RTL description) design phase.
-PAElib is written in VHDL, but the power/area estimation concept is suitable to be "translated" in other HDL languges, into Verilog an SystemC.
+Logic Design is facing new challanges with the development of integrated circuit (IC) manufacturing technologies.
+Due to the minimization of CMOS tranzistor sizes, the prelevant power dissipation source becomes the leakage current instead of capacitive switching.
+In this context, a power/energy/area estimated is required of the design in an early design stage (ie. RTL description) of digital systems.
+A such estimate of a new design  can be provided by applying the Energy/Power/Area Aware Modeling concept.
+Power Estimation Library (PElib), later Power and Aria Estimation Library (PAElib) consist of energy/power/area aware components that can be used in strctural descriptins and provides power and area estimation in an early design phase.
+PAElib is written in VHDL, thus estimations are obtained in a VHDL simulator.
+Note that, the power/area estimation concept is suitable to be "translated" in any HDL language, Verilog or SystemC.

+There are other applications of the power/energy/area aware modeling concept, ie. the "digitization" of analog functional blocks.
+The effort to replace analog circuits with digital ones is propelled by the advantages offered by digital design flow: easy reuse of a design, scalability, portability, etc. For example, the achivement of an all-digital (fully synthesizable) frequency synthesizer could be a significant aid for IC designers, as its implementation would be carried out by an EDA software.
+As analog circuits are far more efficient then their digital counterparts - because analog components are customized and optimized for a certain functionality - early estimations of power and area characteristics of the digital implementation is required.
+Thus, a designer can make a comparison of an analog and digital implementation.
+Cosidering the example at hand, an all-digital frequency synthesizer can be desicrbed using HDL, but its power and area demand is found only after the synthesis and the technology mapping of the digital circuit itself.
+Moreover, power and area estimates are provided by specialized software, which are not royalty free.
+PAELib gives a free alternative for the designer in the assesment of power and area requirement.

+A third application of the PEAAM concept is the estimation of power and area requirements agains the complexity of a circuit.

-#Repostory Organization
+# Repostory Organization

 ## PElib